stefankendall/ttsbackup/README.md

     FAILED: 0

 Sweet!
 My mod is now fully backed up.
 When I play `Cool Custom Game Mod Backup` in Tabletop Simulator, I'm playing 100% from my own hosted files on dropbox.

+## Limitations

+I have only tested this with a few mods so far.
+Let me know if you run into any mods with issues.

+### cjc support
+I only currently support mods that are saved with `.json` files.
+Most mods are stored with `.json` and not `.cjc` files.
+Let me know if there's a mod that won't import correctly, and I'll look at it.